alfrepo/de.webapp.spring.one/README.md

 ##  Building the whole application

+To build the frontend, backend and to package the application as a fat jar do the following

 ```
 # install npm, install angular-cli (provides the 'ng' command), java
+# DEPENDS ON THE OS

+# retrieve the npm dependencies
 npm install

 # build the frontend